Optional Placement Year

 - If your degree programme includes shorter placements that are preconditions of qualification (for example medicine and veterinary science), taking an optional Placement Year would not be appropriate.

-What placements get approval and what are the deadlines?
+What placements get approval and what are the timelines?

 The placement must be full-time and for no less than nine months.
-It can commence any time from the July following your penultimate year of study.
+It can commence any time from the June following your penultimate year of study (after year two on a three year course or after year three on a four year course).

 The placement must be considered to be of ‘graduate level’ - that means requiring skills and/or levels of expertise provided by a degree programme.

-Most placements will start between July-September 2022.
-You will return to the University to start your final year of study at the start of Autumn Term 2023.
+Most placements will start between June-September 2023.
+You will return to the University to start your final year of study at the start of Autumn Term 2024.

 What about fees and funding?

 - Placement Year students are subject to reduced tuition fees.
 This fee covers the support that you will receive before, during and after your placement, as well as your continued access to University support services.
 If you are currently eligible for student finance, you will be able to apply for loans through the usual online process.
-Full details regarding fees, funding and access to loans can be found in here.
+Find out more about fees, funding and access to loans.

 - Queries regarding fees and funding that are specific to your circumstances should be raised with the University’s Funding and Financial Support Team on 0115 82 32071 or firstname.lastname@example.org.
 You should also contact your student loan provider to check how much finance you are eligible for.